adventuregamestudio/ags/PSP/readme.txt

 ignore_acsetup_cfg_file: If 1, the engine will not read settings from the AGS configuration file.
 enable_extra_memory: If 1, there are additional 4 MiB of memory available for the game.
 But this disables suspending the PSP.
 Also trying to use the pause feature of a Go causes a freeze.
-  While enabling certain games to run (especiall on a PSP 1000), this feature is experimental and might itself cause instability.
+  While enabling certain games to run (especially on a PSP 1000), this feature is experimental and might itself cause instability.
+  NOTE: You must not have RemoteJoy (Lite) enabled while using the extra memory!
 clear_cache_on_room_change: If 1, all sprite data will be unloaded if the player changes the rooms.
 This helps saving memory but increases room load times.

 [misc]
-show_fps: If 1, shows the framerate.
+show_fps: If 1, shows the frame rate.
 disable_power_saving: The PSPs power saving features like dimming the backlight and switching to standby are deactivated if this is set.
 return_to_menu: If 1, you will reenter the menu instead of going back to the XMB after